Weather Rockets - Defining A Special Kind Of Sounding Rocket

 The main advantage of reaching these altitudes is that sounding rockets are capable of accessing the part of the atmosphere between that of high-altitude weather balloons and low-orbit satellites.

-The rockets follow a parabolic path with the highest point reached called the apogee.
-At or near the apogee, the payload/instruments experience a brief period of weightlessness before falling back to earth.
-It is in this space that most experimenting/testing takes place.
+The rockets follow a parabolic path, with the highest point reached called the apogee.
+At or near the apogee, the payload/instruments experience a brief period of weightlessness before falling back to Earth.
+It is in this space that most experimenting and testing take place.

-Sounding (or research) rockets are used for several different purposes, from testing instruments and materials that will be used in satellites or other spacecraft, gathering astronomical data, to taking atmospheric measurements.
+Sounding (or research) rockets are used for several different purposes, from testing instruments and materials that will be used in satellites or other spacecraft to gathering astronomical data and taking atmospheric measurements.

 And it is this last point that brings us to weather rockets.